mxvlk/secure-rust-container/README.md

 # rust-webserver
-Simple rust webserver with a best practice container image with SBOM
+Simple rust webserver with a best practice container image with SBOM using apko + melange